DaveMBush/smart-eslint/README.md

 - In some cases, they can increase performance overhead.
 While this is admittedly a micro-optimization, those of use looking for every millisecond of performance will avoid them.
 - They make it harder to understand code.
 When you have a function that is more than a few lines, it can be difficult to understand what the function does just by reading the function body.
 Names help.

+### no-object-literals

+This rule discourages the use of object literals.
+They ARE allowed as parameters to constructors because the assumption is that you are going to use it to initialize the class.

+There are multiple reasons why you should avoid them:

+- They are difficult to debug because you can't see the name in the developer tools.
+This means when you are tracking down a performance issue in a flame chart, looking at a call stack, or tracking down a memory leak, you'll have to drill into the code to see what the function does.
+- Changing the shape of an object (the order or type of fields) causes the javascript interpreter to create a new internal class for each shape.
+This has an impact both on memory and performance.
+By using classes, which use prototypes to fix the order of the fields, we avoid creating a new, internal, class for each shape.
+For toy applications, this is probably not a problem.
+For large applications this is a concern worth worrying about.
+- They make it harder to understand code.
+When you have a function that is more than a few lines, it can be difficult to understand what the function does just by reading the function body.
+Names help.

 ### one-exported-item-per-file

 If you've ever worked on a very large codebase, you've already seen the problem where a single file has a bunch of exports in it.
 And then, when you are trying to re-organize the code into multiple libraries, you realize the problems multiple exports in the same file can cause you.
 Do yourself a favor and get in the habit of only exporting one item per file.
 Your future self will thank you.